 Approval: As much as we appreciate your submission, we do reserve the right to not use your content if we feel it does not fit our audience.

 Usage: When you submit your article, you give Uncommen full rights to use your article for future devotionals at no payment to the author.
-We do provide full credit to you as an author and a link to your website / email as directed.
+We do provide full credit to you as an author if asked and a link to your website / email as directed.

 Option 2: If you want us to credit your article, we will need to run a background check.
 We will only do that once you have written a minimum of four articles.
 We pay for the background check and we never see any of the details, so there are no worries there.
 Click here to learn about why there is a background check.